kekru/engelsystem/docker/README.md

 localhost or 127.0.0.1 does not work, but you can use Dockers Linking system (see below)

-Add -e installmysql="yes" to generate the engelsystem-Database and rill it with db/install.sql
+Add -e installmysql="yes" to generate the engelsystem-Database and fill it with db/install.sql
 e.g. docker run -d -p 80:80 -e mysqlhost="192.168.0.102" -e installmysql="yes" whiledo/engelsystem

 Add --name my-engelsystem to easily restart the engelsystem with